ThomasCalle/Regex-in-JavaScript-A-Comprehensive-Tutorial-by-Thomas-Calle/Tutorial/Matching-an-Email-Regex.md

 In the example, the bracket expression `[a-z\.]{2,6}` successfully matches the top-level domain part `examp.le` of the email address.

 #### Conclusion
 In brief, our featured regex `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` efficiently matches valid email addresses by utilizing bracket expressions to define character sets for the username, domain, and top-level domain parts of the email address as we discussed earlier.
-These bracket expressions combined with other regex components, ensures proper structure and formality for email addresses, making it a valuable tool in a variety of applications.
+These bracket expressions, combined with other regex components, ensure proper structure and formality for email addresses, making it a valuable tool in a variety of applications.

 ## Character Classes

-Character classes, known as character sets, are a short and more concise regular expressions(regex) that represent specific sets of characters.
+Character classes, known as character sets, are a short and more concise regular expressions (regex) that represent specific sets of characters.
 Through the use of character classes, you can simplify and shorten regex patterns, thereby making them readable and easier to understand.

 In our **regex featured in this tutorial:** `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` uses various regex elements, including `character classes`, `character sets`, `metacharacters`, and `repeating character classes`.
 These elements ensure the regex are assesed and sourced accurately to match the email addresses.

 ### Character Classes and Character Sets:
-The featured email regex uses two primary character classes: `\d` and `..` Character sets are defined within square brackets, such as `[a-z]`, `[0-9]`, and `[.-]`.
+The featured email regex uses the primary character class: `\d` and `..` Character sets are defined within square brackets, such as `[a-z]`, `[0-9]`, and `[.-]`.
 These sets represent multiple characters, allowing a single character match from the specified range.

 **Example:** Consider the following `/[a-zA-Z0-9]/`